rizvn/rizvn.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-Hi I'm Riz and I write software
+Hi I'm Riz and I write code.
+This site is for code that might be useful to other people.